West Palm Beach Premises Liability Lawyers

 - You were hurt because the defendant failed to meet that standard.

-The accident lawyers at Frankl & Kominsky are committed to providing aggressive representation in your premises liability lawsuit.
+The premises liability at Frankl & Kominsky are committed to providing aggressive representation in your premises liability lawsuit.
 Based in West Palm Beach, we are dedicated injury litigators who will never settle for less in your case.
 We will review the details of your specific situation and assess your rights under Florida law.
 As your legal counsel, we can help you assert these rights and pursue your claim through settlement or at trial.
 We serve clients in Boca Raton, and Lake Worth, as well as throughout Palm Beach County.
 For an initial consultation at no cost to you, call us at (855) 800-8000, or you can complete our online form today.
 We speak Spanish and Creole.